-Emma has travelled widely in connection with her work, teaching, consulting and presenting papers at international zoological and verterinary conferences.
+Emma has traveled widely in connection with her work, teaching, consulting and presenting papers at international zoological and veterinary conferences.
 Former Countrywoman of the Year, she drew up the falconry syllabus for the Duke of Edinburgh Award Scheme.
 She featured in the BBC series Countrywomen and wrote the book of the series.
-She is known worldwide for her work through frequent television appearances, documentaries, articles and natural history filmwork.
+She is known worldwide for her work through frequent television appearances, documentaries, articles and natural history film work.

 A keen conservationist and country sportswoman, Emma also writes for national newspapers and magazines from her home in Perthshire, Scotland.
 She wrote her first book and the age of 16; her most recent publication is a humorous autobiography, entitled Fledgling Days.
 Gyrfalcon is her eighth published title.

-Dr. Tom Cade retired in 1988 from Cornell University where he holds the title of Professor Emeritus in the Section of Ecology and Systematics, later serving for five years as professor in charge of a graduate student program in raptor research at Boise State University, Idaho.
-He organized the Peregrine Fund at Cornell's Laboratory of Ornithology in 1970 and continues to serve as its Founding Chairman at the World Center for Birds of Prey in Idaho.
-He has published more than 200 articles and three books, mostly on falcons and other birds, and he has been taking trained falcons afield for 72 years.
+Dr. Tom Cade passed away in early 2019.
+Retired in 1988 from Cornell University where he held the title of Professor Emeritus in the Section of Ecology and Systematic’s, later serving for five years as professor in charge of a graduate student program in raptor research at Boise State University, Idaho.
+He organized the Peregrine Fund at Cornell’s Laboratory of Ornithology in 1970 and continued to serve as its Founding Chairman at the World Center for Birds of Prey in Idaho.
+He published more than 200 articles and three books, mostly on falcons and other birds, and he has been taking trained falcons afield for 72 years.

 Anthony Rhodes was born in Yorkshire in 1959.
 He gained a BA Hons degree in illustration at Manchester Polytechnic and turned professional in 1982.
 Since then he has exhibited widely and undertaken commissions, specializing in wildlife and sporting subjects.
 Antony’s fascination with birds of prey began in 1977, when he took up the sport of falconry.